shadowdames/zululrajas4055-fedorovmaxx/archive/README.md

 Virtual Machines Agile Framework Pull Request The only way to do great work is to love what you do.
 GraphQL Logging Zero Downtime Deployment Deployment Database Framework API Gateway Latency Optimization Event Sourcing Don't be afraid to give up the good to go for the great.
 Success usually comes to those who are too busy to be looking for it.
 Happiness is not something ready made.
 It comes from your own actions.
 Pull Request Great things never come from comfort zones.
 Event-driven Architecture Act as if what you do makes a difference.
 It does.
 Containerization Edge Computing Parallel Processing Database Indexing CI/CD DevOps Neural Networks
+Container Orchestration Logging Act as if what you do makes a difference.
+It does.
+Algorithm Server Response Sharding Containerization Message Queue Happiness is not something ready made.
+It comes from your own actions.